 We’ll go through basic safety tips in this guide to travel safety in New Zealand.
 Quick and painless!

 By the way, for tips concerning health and what to do if you’re ill in New Zealand, check out Travel Health Tips for New Zealand: Vaccinations, Medication & More.

 In New Zealand, the emergency phone number to contact the Police, Ambulance and Fire services is 111.

 New Zealand has one of the highest skin cancer rates in the world, just after Australia.
 That’s because the hole in the ozone layer is above Australasia, which gives New Zealand some of the strongest levels of ultraviolet (UV) radiation.
 This means you will start to burn within 15 minutes of being in the strong New Zealand sun.
-Bad times!